JetBrains/guide/site/java/tips/run-and-terminate-process/index.md

     href: "https://www.jetbrains.com/help/idea/running-applications.html#stop-pause"
 video: "https://youtu.be/sNDnUy5l_qo"
 callToAction:
-  {
-    url: "/java/tips/run-targets/",
+  url: "/java/tips/run-targets/"
-    message: "Do you want to know how to set up run targets in IntelliJ IDEA?", }
+  message: "Do you want to know how to set up run targets in IntelliJ IDEA?"
 ---

 You can run a process with <kbd>⌃R</kbd> (macOS) / <kbd>Shift+F10</kbd> (Windows/Linux).
 To stop a process, you can use <kbd>⌘F2</kbd> (macOS) / <kbd>Ctrl+F2</kbd> (Windows/Linux).